jcowgar/xojo-format-code/README.md

 * Split `.` as its own token amoungst words, and capitalize them as needed.
 * Better detection of positive/negative numbers vs. plus/minus
-* Detect comments and format better, for example:
-    `If 1 Then'blah`
-should be translated to
-    `If 1 Then ' blah`
 * Don't rely on source code's `EndOfLine`, skip that as a token and insert our own `EndOfLine`'s.